choiseun/house-features/README.md

 ## Data Sources

-Three files were used for this project.
-The link to the files has been added [here](https://www.kaggle.com/c/dsir-lancelot-project-2-regression-challenge/data).
+One csv file was used for this project.
+The dataset can be found [here](https://www.kaggle.com/c/dsir-lancelot-project-2-regression-challenge/data).
-- train.csv: This file contains all of the training data for my model.
+- train.csv: This file contains all the data for my model.
-- test.csv: This file contains the test data for my model.
-The target variable, sale price, has been removed from the test set.
-- sample_sub_reg.csv: This file contains an example of a properly formatted submission.

 ---

+## Data Dictionary

+The data dictionary can be found [here](https://www.kaggle.com/c/dsir-lancelot-project-2-regression-challenge/data).